-The device can be used for approximately 20-25 hours when the batteries are fully charged.
+The device can be used for approximately 25-30 hours when the batteries are fully charged.
 Operating time of other brands and types of batteries available on the market may vary.

 AA Alkaline batteries are recommended for the best performance.
 Good quality Ni-MH rechargeable batteries can be used, too.
 Rechargeable batteries with high mAh (capacity) ratings offer extended operating times than batteries with lower rating.
+We recommend use of minimum 2500mAh batteries.